fghsgh/fghlib/README.md

 ## Library documentation
 This is not on a wiki because this repository was originally private and I didn't have premium.

+### `complex`
+A complex number can be indexed using the keys `"real"` and `"imag"` to read and change the real and imaginary components, but setting them can throw an error if the assigned value is not a number.

+One note is that when the `^` operator is used to calculate roots, the primary root is returned.

+#### Methods
+`complex.abs(c):number`\
+Calculates the absolute value of the given complex number.

+`complex.acos(c):complex`\
+Calculates the arc cosine of the given complex number.

+`complex.angle(c):number`\
+Returns the angle between the given complex number and the positive real axis, in radians.
+This angle is in the interval ]-π,π]. `0` is returned for `0`.

+`complex.asin(c):complex`\
+Calculates the arc sine of the given complex number.

+`complex.conj(c):complex`\
+Returns the complex conjugate of the given complex number.

+`complex.cos(c):complex`\
+Calculates the cosine of the given complex number.

+`complex.create(real,imag,polar):complex`\
+Creates a complex number from a real part and an imaginary part.
+If `polar` is true, the number is given in polar form.
+That is, `real` is the absolute value, and `imag` is the angle in radians. `imag` defaults to `0`, `polar` defaults to `false`.

+`complex.exp(c):complex`\
+Raises the mathematical constant `e` to the power of the given complex number.

+`complex.i`\
+Equal to the value of `i`.

+`complex.iscomplex(c):boolean`\
+Returns whether the given value is a complex number or not.

+`complex.log(c,base):c`\
+Returns the principal logarithm of `c` with base `base`. `base` defaults to the mathematical constant `e`.

+`complex.meta`\
+The metatable used for the complex number type.
+This metatable implements all arithmetic operations except for `%` and `//` (Lua 5.3 only).
+Indexing can be used to both access the `complex` library's table, and to access the real and imaginary parts of the number.

+`complex.sin(c):complex`\
+Calculates the sine of the given complex number.

+`complex.sqrt(c):complex`\
+Calculates one of the square roots of the given complex number.
+The returned square root is the one with a positive real component.

+`complex.tan(c):complex`\
+Calculates the tangent of the given complex number.

 ### `debug2`